 Closing the Loop

 In Kenya, NATURE+ helped 30 women form a cooperative to produce briquettes from organic waste, providing training and equipment.
 The cooperative now operates independently and produces higher-quality products.
 In India, a women's group producing biochar similarly became a self-sustaining business.
-In Vietnam, NATURE+ partnered with UNDP to develop circular bioeconomy models for coffee and rice value chains.
+In Viet Nam, NATURE+ partnered with UNDP to develop circular bioeconomy models for coffee and rice value chains.

 Quote: “UNDP was initially focused on plastic and industrial waste, not necessarily agricultural waste,” Gebrezgabher said.
 “We filled that gap for them.”

-While circularity interventions must be tailored to local contexts—for instance, Vietnam prioritized rice and coffee waste over BSF—common threads emerged.
+While circularity interventions must be tailored to local contexts—for instance, Viet Nam prioritized rice and coffee waste over BSF—common threads emerged.
 Women’s groups showed strong interest in circular economy practices, and many recycling activities, though widespread, remained informal.
 Formalizing these practices could improve safety, scalability, and profitability.

 Challenges and Potential